lop-Louis/northbook/docs/playbook/raci-by-seams.md

 audience: Leads mapping accountability across seams
 tone: Plainspoken, candid, energetic
 narrative_goal: Provide a table-driven way to clarify who owns what work
+nav:
+  - none
 ---

 # RACI by Seams

-<a href="#why-seams-not-teams" data-primary-action>Use the seam-first template to map who owns each boundary.</a>

-<a href="../runbooks/index" data-secondary-action>Browse the Runbooks index for hands-on checklists.</a>

-Map the work around seams instead of teams so responsibility stays clear when streams shift.
+Mapping RACI by seam keeps ownership stable even when teams reorganize. <a href="#why-seams-not-teams" data-primary-action>Use the seam-first template</a> or <a href="../runbooks/index" data-secondary-action>Browse the runbooks index</a>.
 Each seam represents a boundary where ownership often fuzzes—APIs ↔ clients, platform ↔ feature, product ↔ ops.

 ## Why seams, not teams